Viir/bots/guide/eve-online/how-to-automate-mining-asteroids-in-eve-online.md

 + Set the Overview window to sort objects in space by distance with the nearest entry at the top.
 + Setup inventory window so that 'Ore Hold' is always selected.
 + In the ship UI, arrange the modules:
-    + Place all mining modules (to activate on targets) in the upper row.
+    + Place all mining modules (to activate on targets) in the top row.
     + Place modules that should always be active in the middle row.
     + Hide passive modules by disabling the check-box `Display Passive Modules`.
 + Enable the info panel 'System info'.